 All settings are ready.
 Now every morning, Make will query Airtable for all records from the database.
 It will process the received data according to our settings and transfer it to Plumsail Documents to generate a PDF document from the template and save it on Google Drive.

-In summary, creating PDFs from Airtable multiple records with image attachments can be done through two methods, each of which has its own advantages:
+In summary, using Airtable to create PDF documents from database records with image attachments can be done through two methods, each of which has its own advantages.